iv-cores/image-corretto-ubuntu/README.md

 # Amazon Corretto JDK + Ubuntu Jammy

-This Docker image is built to facilitate the development and building of Java applications using Amazon Corretto JDK on Ubuntu Jammy.
+This Docker image is designed to containerize the build environments for Java applications using Amazon Corretto JDK on Ubuntu Jammy.
+While Alpine is great, sometimes you need something a little more feature-rich.

 ## Features